KCAL-TV: CBS ownership (2002–present)

 KCAL-TV shut down its analog signal, over VHF channel 9, at 1:10 p.m. on June 12, 2009, and converted its broadcasts exclusively to digital television as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 43 to VHF channel 9.
 Sister station KCBS-TV took over the channel 43 allocation as it moved its digital signal from channel 60 as a result of the phaseout of channels 52–69.

-On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Global).
+On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Skydance).

 On January 5, 2023, as part of a general rebranding of its news department coinciding with the launch of new morning news blocks, KCAL changed its branding to KCAL News, which was adopted across KCBS-TV's newscasts on the same day.
-In October 2025, the news operation was rebranded as CBS News Los Angeles to match the branding scheme used by other CBS-owned stations, whereas the station reverted its branding back to KCAL 9.
+In October 2025, the news operation was rebranded as CBS LA to match the branding scheme used by other CBS-owned stations, whereas the station reverted its branding back to KCAL 9.